Michael McIntyre: Television

 In November 2020, McIntyre began hosting a new BBC gameshow entitled The Wheel.
-In August 2021, it was announced that McIntyre would host a U.S. version of The Wheel on NBC, which premiered on December 19, 2022.
+In August 2021, it was announced that McIntyre would host a U.S. version of The Wheel on NBC, which premiered on 19 December 2022.

 Stage

+Michael started his stand-up career in 1999.
+Shappi Khorsandi shared an Edinburgh Festival venue with him, in August 2003, and told how one night he performed to an audience of one.

 McIntyre has performed three times on the Royal Variety Performance, including in 2010 when he became the youngest-ever host.
 In 2009, he performed for an estimated total of 500,000 people on his first tour of the United Kingdom that included a record-breaking six nights at Wembley Arena and four at The O2 Arena.

-In 2012, his UK tour included 71 arena dates, playing to over 700,000 people, including a record-breaking 10 nights at the O2 Arena in London.
-According to ticket sales company Pollstar, the tour helped make McIntyre the world's biggest selling comedian in 2012, bringing in around £21m.
-On 20 April 2013 McIntyre played the biggest comedy gig in Africa to 9,000 fans at the Coca-Cola Dome in Johannesburg.
+In 2012, McIntyre's UK tour included 71 arena dates, playing to over 700,000 people, including a record-breaking 10 nights at the O2 Arena in London.
+According to ticket sales company Pollstar, the tour helped make him the world's biggest selling comedian in 2012, bringing in around £21m.
+On 20 April 2013 he played the biggest comedy gig in Africa to 9,000 fans at the Coca-Cola Dome in Johannesburg.

 In 2015, McIntyre toured the UK and Ireland with his "Happy & Glorious" tour.
 In February 2016, he and the tour went to Norway for two dates, and in October 2016 he took it to Australia for four dates.
 In 2018 he became the highest selling artist in the history of the O2 Arena, selling over 400,000 tickets over 28 shows, which surpassed the previous record held by Take That.

+In 2023, McIntyre announced his 2023–2025 tour ‘Macnificent’.
+The tour included dates in the UK, Europe, North America, South Africa, and The United Arab Emirates.